-Yakima JetStream Crossbars
+Yakima JetStream Aerodynamic Crossbars

-CargoLoc Aluminum Crossbar Set
+CargoLoc Aluminum Roof Top Crossbar Set

 Curt Universal Steel Roof Rack Cargo Basket

 Curt has a solid reputation for simple, durable products that are affordable.
 The company’s 18115 Universal Black Steel Cargo Basket is no exception.
 Measuring 42 inches by 37 inches, it adds 11 square feet of carrying space to your vehicle’s roof.
 An optional extension accessory adds even more capacity.
-With four-inch-high sides, the design also ensures your gear stays put for the long haul.
+With four-inch high sides, the design also ensures your gear stays put for the long haul.

-Most sedan drivers aren’t looking to stash two weeks’ worth of expedition gear to the top of their Audi A4.
-Yakima’s RoundBar Crossbars are an ideal choice for sedans and other small cars looking to haul more modest cargo.
+Most sedan drivers aren’t looking to strap two weeks’ worth of expedition gear to the top of their Audi A4.
+Yakima’s Round Bar Crossbars are an ideal choice for sedans and other small cars looking to haul more modest cargo.
 They’re simple, streamlined, and easy to install.
-Plus, at just over $100, they’re perfect for any budget.
+Plus, at just over $100 per pair, they’re perfect for most budgets.

 Inno INA446 Locking Roof Carrier

-Yakima Whispbar Flushmount Roof Rack System
+Yakima Whispbar Flush Bar Roof-Rack System

 For vehicles rocking a “naked” look (sans roof rails), Yakima’s Whispbar system is among the simplest, most affordable ways to add a roof rack.
 The twin crossbars flush-mount to the channels in your vehicle’s roof without the need for rails.
 By attaching or removing Yakima’s Whispbar QuickDock accessories, you can customize your new rack’s utility in seconds.
 With a maximum load rating of 165 pounds, they’re more than capable of wrangling whatever gear your next adventure demands.